 Font and Colors

-The logo’s modification mainly affected its spatial position: if in the earlier versions the image was slightly thrown back, now it is even.
+The logo’s modification mainly affected its spatial position: if the image was slightly thrown back in the earlier versions, now it is even.
 The shape of the letters was simplified, and they acquired the outlines of geometric shapes.

-The typography in the logo is thought out in detail: to make the inscription look against the background of the round badge, the designers used the contrast principle.
-To do this, they chose a large and geometric typeface called Hyundai Normal, created by Samuel Park.
-And the proprietary palette is now represented by one of the shades of blue – cobalt color # 003685.
+The logo’s typography is thought out in detail.
+The designers used the contrast principle to make the inscription look against the background of the round badge.
+They chose a large and geometric typeface called Hyundai Normal, created by Samuel Park.
+The proprietary palette is now represented by one of the shades of blue—cobalt color # 003685.

 What does the Hyundai logo symbolize?